Congress and the Constitution

 Model House of Representatives Project

-This lesson provides the scaffolding for you to conduct a simulation of the United States House of Representatives with your class!
-They will draft and advocate for legislation, work in committees, and carry out duties of legislative officers, and consider and vote on legislation.
+Create a simulation of the United States House of Representatives with your class!
+Give them a structure to draft and advocate for legislation, work in committees, and carry out duties of legislative officers, and consider and vote on legislation.
 Through this experience they will gain a better understanding of how the House of Representatives functions and better appreciate the challenges faced by legislators.